 - A contrasting stripe at least six inches wide must be present on the pool sides and bottom between all slopes or transition lines.
 For example, between the shallow and deep ends of the pool.

-- All fences and gates must be self-closing and self-latching, capable of being locked and not readily climbable.
+- Fences must be at least 5 feet high for outdoor pools.
+All fences and gates must be self-closing and self-latching, capable of being locked and not readily climbable.
 Fence openings can’t be wider than four inches, and no taller than two inches below the fence.
 Other requirements may apply (i.e. chain-link fences).

 - All signage should include complete updated information, including bather load, rules and emergency signs.